whipowill/mc-mod-bloodshed/README.md

 ## History

-I wanted a gore mod but couldn't find any for Fabric on v1.18.2, but I did find a mod by Tarasus.
+I wanted a gore mod and couldn't find one for Fabric on v1.18.2, but I did find a mod by [Rasus](https://github.com/TheTarasus/RasusBloodshed).
 His mod only had bleeding for players.
 I took that, modified it to apply to all mobs, and added a config to control how it worked.
 I also added a fadeout on the blood splatters.

 ## Configuration